 It can be both time-consuming and expensive for you to track how effectively you are creating the desired impression with MPs and Lords.
 Our regular poll provides an excellent, cost-effective way of tracking parliamentarians' knowledge and opinion of your organisation.
 Anecdotal information may prove useful in assessing the impact of communications, but a structured and regular poll provides an objective benchmark on which to measure campaign success.

 On this page

-• Results can be cross-tabulated by a range of variables political party, marginality of seat, broad geographical areas, gender, and length of service at Westminster.
+- Results can be cross-tabulated by a range of variables, such as political party, marginality of seat, broad geographical areas, gender or length of service at Westminster.

 The surveys of MPs take place twice a year, usually in May and October.
 The Lords are surveyed once a year, in June.

 We have an established partnership with a fieldwork provider specialising in parliamentary research.
 A minimum of 150 MPs respond to each survey.
 The sample is representative of the House of Commons by both party and region, and we are always happy to conduct further analysis of results by political party, date of birth, date of first election, marginality of seat, and region.